michaelgermini/audiotivist/README.md

 **Audiotivist** is a modern software for parallel audio-visual production and performance.
 Designed for VJs, musicians, and content creators, it offers an efficient workflow for mixing video and generative graphics in real-time.

-> ⚠️ **First Version Notice**: This is the initial release with known bugs and limitations.
-While not perfect, it provides a solid foundation for audio-visual performance tools.
-We're actively working on improvements!
+> 🚀 **Starter Kit Notice**: This is a starter kit and foundation for audio-visual performance tools.
+It's designed as a starting point for developers and creators who want to build upon this base.
+While functional, it's meant to be customized and extended rather than used as-is in production.

 ![Audiotivist Interface](canvas.png)